-- A. Install accessories in accordance with manufacturers' instructions in locations indicated on drawings. - B. Install plumb and level, securely and rigidly anchored to substrate. - C. Mounting Heights: As required by accessibility regulations, unless otherwise indicated.
+- A. Install accessories in accordance with manufacturers' instructions in locations indicated on drawings. - B. Install plumb and level, securely and rigidly anchored to substrate. - C. Mounting Heights: As required by accessibility regulations and as indicated on drawings, unless otherwise indicated.